-Sticky honey and earthy walnuts balance the creamy tang of fresh goat cheese in this simple crostini recipe!
+This Honey, Walnut and Goat Cheese Crostini recipe makes a delicious appetizer with sweet honey and earthy walnuts balancing the creamy tang of fresh goat cheese in this simple crostini recipe!

 I tried to warn you!

 I’m on a crazy goat cheese kick lately and I simply cannot be satisfied.

 Crostinis are one of my favorite recipes to make for parties and get-togethers because they are quick, easy, and bite-sized.

 Guests can walk around while munching on these goodies, and so can I because I prepared them ahead of time!

 I never really ate a lot of goat cheese until I went to Paris.
 I was completely seduced by the rich creaminess and subtle tang of fresh goat cheese.

 While in Paris, we enjoyed a provincial lunch of bread, wine, and lots of goat cheese.